Keeping your glasswasher clean is imperative to good health and safety and ensuring proper beer taste and presentation.

 4. Do not mix crockery & glasses.

 A glasswasher should be limited to washing glasses.
-Avoid washing crockery used for teas and coffees and even shot glasses used for dairy based drinks, such as Baileys.
+Avoid washing crockery used for teas and coffees and even shot glasses used for dairy-based drinks, such as Baileys.
 These should be washed separately as glasswasher detergents cannot break down fats, greases and tanning.
 A dishwasher is much better suited.

 5. Ensure the correct temperature.

 Check the configuration of your machine to ensure it is delivering washes correctly.
 Our recommendation for a glasswasher is a 55c wash and a 75c rinse, as this will allow any detergents and rinse aid to work optimally.
 Any colder, and washes won’t be effective.
-Any hotter and you risk burning chemicals onto the glass, leaving etching or spotting marks.
+Any hotter and you risk burning chemicals onto the glass, leaving etching or spot marks.

 6. Check chemical dosage

 In some cases, either a lack of appropriately dosed chemical or too much chemical can cause bacteria to build up.
 Always refer to manufacturer’s specifications and your chemical suppliers’ concentrations.

 7. Switch chemical supplier

 Some cheaper chemicals that are high in caustics, bleaches or glass refurbishing agents have been found to mask the problems of dirty glasses but do very little to prevent bacteria growth.
 These types of chemicals are also likely to damage silicone pipework inside your machine.